acidcrash2005/react-ssr/README.md

     index.tsx - configuration for server starting point renderer.tsx - set up for the code splitting at the server side html
-      html.ts - main html file that serves the root of the project
+      html.tsx - main html file that serves the root of the project

 # How to create production build